qiskit-community/qiskit-experiments/docs/manuals/verification/mirror_rb.rst

 There are several options that change the composition of the mirror RB circuit layers.

-There are three boolean options that

-- ``pauli_randomize`` (default ``True``): if ``True``, put layers of uniformly random Paulis between the intermediate Clifford layers
+- ``pauli_randomize`` (default ``True``): if ``True``, put layers of uniformly random Paulis between the intermediate sampled layers

 - ``start_end_clifford`` (default ``True``): if ``True``, begin the circuit with uniformly random one-qubit Cliffords and end the circuit with their inverses